ndless-nspire/nsptools-history/Ndless/branches/3.0-tno/doc/ReadMe.txt

 How do I uninstall it?
 ======================

-Then open 'ndless_resources.tns' from the Documents screen.
+Open 'ndless_resources.tns' from the Documents screen.
 A full reboot will be initiated.

 Troubleshooting